anirudh13verma/stock-simulator-multiplayer/README.md

 # Multiplayer Stock Simulator Game

-> Warning: This game is Licensed under CC-BY-NC-SA.To use it appropriately
+> Warning: This game is Licensed under CC-BY-NC-SA.
+Use it appropriately

 > Read Licensing Information [here]()